 - Download and install Firework, and run it.

-- Upon launching it, you will see a small window near the start button, with a few apps already installed.
+- Upon launching it, you will see a small window near the start button, with a few apps installed.
 These would be Word Online, Messenger, Pocket, and SoundCloud.
 I’ve changed things a little as you can see in the screenshot below.

 Get familiar with Firework